PerfunctoryOrator/milk-price-calc/README.md

 ## Contributing
 Feel free to fork the repository, submit issues, or contribute improvements.

-## License
+## Licence
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/PerfunctoryOrator/milk-price-calc/blob/main/LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.